How to Steer Clear of Tax Season Scams

 It’s that time of year again – tax season!
 Whether you’ve already filed in the hopes of an early refund or have yet to start the process, one thing is for sure: cybercriminals will certainly use tax season as a means to get victims to give up their personal and financial information.
 This time of […] more…Free iPad 3 Scams Steer Users to Bad Sites

 Scammers have snatched up the opportunity to victimize people by leveraging the interest and anticipation over the upcoming release of iPad 3.
 Just days before its supposed launch, we have noted several posts on Facebook that claim to give away free iPad 3s to some “lucky” users.
-Unlike previous Facebook threats we’ve blogged recently, this […] more…How to Protect Your Social Media Accounts
+Unlike previous Facebook threats we’ve blogged recently, this […] more…Why the axios supply chain attack should have Apple worried

 Social media is part of our social fabric.
 So much so that nearly 50% of the global population are social media users to some degree or other.
 With all that sharing, conversing, and information passing between family and friends, social media can be a distinct digital extension of ourselves—making it important to know how you […] more…How to Quickly Remove Malware in 2022